 Term life insurance can be less expensive than whole life insurance because an insurance company doesn't have to cover your entire life.
 However, you may have the option to renew or convert the policy to permanent life insurance.

-Keep in mind that if you convert your policy, an increase in coverage is subject to new underwriting.
 If your policy has renewed to annual renewal term rates, no conversion is allowed.

 Whole Life Insurance

 Whole life insurance provides life insurance coverage that never expires as long as premiums are paid.
 It may also include a cash value component that you could borrow against before you die.